Gestational Diabetes Mellitus (GDM) is diagnosed when a woman has higher than normal blood glucose levels during pregnancy.

 Amongst my patients the Non-Invasive Prenatal Test (NIPT) is now far more popular than the Nuchal Translucency Scan (NTS) and serum as a screening test for foetal chromosome disorders.

 The cost has reduced considerably from what it was when NIPT screening was introduced and now through Sonic Genetics (Douglass Hanly Moir Pathology (DHM)) the NIPT testing is done in Australia.
-From 1st January 2017 the cost of the Harmony NIPT through Sonic Genetics (DHM) will be reduced to $425.
+The cost of the Harmony NIPT through Sonic Genetics (DHM) has been reduced to $420.

 Posted by July 3, 2013 -